stevenchadburrow/AcolyteHandheld/README.md

   <li>Supports four players simultaneously through the use of additional controllers.</li>
   <li>The built-in NES emulator has been tested with over 120+ games at this point, including but not limited to the list <a href="https://github.com/stevenchadburrow/AcolyteHandPICd32/tree/main/NES">here</a>.
 As a benchmark, Super Mario Bros 3 currently runs about 5% too slow when at 20 FPS, though most games run at full speed.
 My demo video of Super Mario Bros 3 can be found <a href="https://www.youtube.com/watch?v=WGrEMQLWrP4">here</a>.</li>
   <li>The imported GB emulator is very accurate and runs games at full speed.</li>
+  <li>The imported SMS/GG/SG emulator is very accurate and runs games at full speed.</li>
   <li>Custom built 3D printed enclosure and buttons.</li>
 </ul>